 Optimal Workshop vs. UserTesting

 Optimal Workshop is fairly accessible for a range of users.
-The main difference between Optimal Workshop and UserTesting is that Optimal Workshop is more accessible for smaller teams.
+The main difference between Optimal Workshop and UserTesting is that Optimal Workshop is more accessible for smaller teams and startups.

 UserTesting and Optimal Workshop both support unmoderated and moderated tests, but UserTesting is more focused on moderated sessions.